by Nebula Haze

 In some cases, a plant may produce purple tones in response to intense, direct light (on buds and leaves).
 This is kind of like the plant getting a “tan” and typically is most pronounced on the parts of the plant that are getting direct light (other parts of the plant tend to stay green).
 The importance of light levels varies on a strain by strain basis.

 LED grow lights tend to bring out purple coloring in some strains.
-Of all the LEDs I’ve tried, I noticed the most purpling under the Mars Hydro TSL 2000W, Spider Farmer SF-2000, and HLG 35R (hotter than the others but the most purpling).
+Of all the LEDs I’ve tried, I noticed the most purpling under the Mars Hydro TSL 2000W, Spider Farmer SF-2000, and HLG 350R (hotter than the others but the most purpling).
+However, any strong LED grow light tends to bring out bud colors.

 Strong HPS grow lights (especially 400W and bigger) also can bring out colors when temperatures are under control, but to a lesser extent than LEDs.
 If you want a grow light that tends to bring out purples, I recommend getting an LED.